-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans) and the use of draft nets and drift nets (slackly hung curtains of netting hanging down from the surface targeting salmon).
+These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.

-The use of mobile gear types includes the use of oyster dredges, cockle dredges and hydraulic dredges within the shellfish area (metal blades which dig into the seabed to harvest shellfish) and the use of otter trawls within and adjacent to the shellfish area

-(nets towed along the seabed).
-Monitoring in the area does not indicate any water quality issues which are likely to arise from fishing gears.
-Also, the WFD morphology status of the water body within which the activity is occurring is 'good' (morphology is one of the elements of overall WFD status) and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
-Therefore, it is unlikely that fishing activity is affecting shellfish water quality in this shellfish area.
+Mobile fishing gear activity includes the use of otter trawls (nets towed along the seabed) and the use of scallop dredges (metal blades which dig into the seabed to harvest shellfish) to the west of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with this activity and the WFD morphology status of the water bodies within which the activity is taking place is 'good' (morphology is an element of overall WFD status).
+Furthermore, the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, this activity is unlikely to be affecting shellfish water quality in this shellfish area.